 She was elated by the gift and heartily thanked the distributors.

 Later, when a pastor visited her home, Cauvery shared her story.

 “I had asked the nearby village leaders so many times . . . explaining that I desperately needed a blanket to survive this winter,” she sadly explained.
 “They had given blankets to many people, but they did not give one to me.”

 “But,” she said, with joy, “I received a blanket from the Lord Jesus Christ, and that is why I am thankful and grateful to God.”

-As the pastor shared the Gospel with the old woman and prayed for her, he knew she had been given much more than a warm winter.
+As the pastor shared about the love of Jesus Christ with the old woman and prayed for her, he knew she had been given much more than a warm winter.
 She was on her way to a whole new life.